-Presentations for International Students- These presentations are provided by UUDPS and discuss safety, crime prevention, domestic violence, and other social issues.
+Presentations for International Students- The Center for Student Wellness and the Office of the Dean of Students present on student conduct, alcohol consumption, bystander intervention, sexual and relationship help, consent, and related services on campus (e.g., CSW, ODOS, OEO, UCC, and UUPD) with special attention to the unique challenges that international students may face during their transition and time at the U. These presentations are provided by UUDPS and discuss safety, crime prevention, domestic violence, and other social issues.
 The presentation answers questions and discusses differences in laws and policing between the United States and other countries.
 The presentation is given on request of the Office of International Student Scholar Services.